sapegin/washingcode-book/manuscript/book.md

 }
 ```

 Now it’s clear that the only piece of business logic here is `getSpecialOffersForBrand`, and the rest is caching.
-If we’re using this pattern more then once I’d extract it into its own module, similar to [memoize function](https://lodash.com/docs/#memoize) from Lodash:
+If we’re using this pattern more than once I’d extract it into its own module, similar to the [memoize function](https://lodash.com/docs/#memoize) from Lodash:

 ```js
 const BRANDS = {